rishikadas207/Calculator/README.md

 # Calculator

-Sure, here's a structured README file for your calculator project:

 Simple Calculator Project
 This is a simple calculator project built using HTML, CSS, and JavaScript.
 It's designed for beginners to learn and understand the basics of web development and JavaScript programming.